What to learn from a few visible transitions' statistics?: goals and main results

 defined as the rate of Kullback-Leibler divergence\footnote{We denote by $D [ P(x) \vert\vert Q(x) ] = \int_0^\infty \mathrm{d}x P(x)\ln [P(x)/Q(x)]\geq 0$ the Kullback-Leibler divergence between the probability distributions $P$ and $Q$ of the random variable $x$~\cite{Cover2006}.
 This information-theoretic measure can be generalized to distributions of multiple random variables and path probabilities of stochastic processes, see e.g.~\cite{PhysRevE.85.031129, PhysRevLett.98.080602, Parrondo_2009} for applications in stochastic thermodynamics.}

-of the probability density of $\Gamma_\tau^\mathcal{L}$ with respect to that of its suitably-defined time-reversed trajectory $\widetilde{\Gamma}_\tau^\mathcal{L}$.
-Finally, we apply the formalism to stochastic models of the molecular motor motion of Dynein, Kinesin, and polymerization in disordered tracks.
+of the probability density of $\Gamma_\tau^\mathcal{L}$ with respect to that of its suitably-defined time-reversed trajectory $\overline{\Gamma}_\tau^\mathcal{L}$.
+Finally, we apply the formalism to stochastic models of the molecular motor motion of dynein, kinesin, and polymerization in disordered tracks.

-Our main results are: \begin{itemize} \item[I)] {\it Analytical expressions for the expected frequencies in terms of the hidden Markov chain}.
-In particular, letting $\mathbf{W}$ be any transition rate matrix (generator of a Markov chain), we introduce a {\em survival matrix} $\mathbf{S}$ obtained by setting the entries in~$\mathbf{W}$ corresponding to the visible transitions to zero (see Eq.~\eqref{eq:Sdef} for a rigorous definition).
-Mapping the occurrence of transitions to a first-passage-time problem, we find for the probability density of transition $\ell_{i+1}$ happening in the infinitesimal time interval $[t, t+dt)$, given that the previous visible transition was $\ell_i$
+Our main results are: \begin{itemize} \item[I)] { {\it Analytical expressions for inter-transition time probabilities in terms of parameters of the hidden Markov chain}.
+To this aim, we solve analytically a first-passage time problem in transition space, i.e. a ``first-transition time'' problem \cite{firsttransitiontimes}.
+More specifically}, letting $\mathbf{W}$ be any transition rate matrix (generator of a Markov chain), we introduce a {\em survival matrix} $\mathbf{S}$ obtained by setting the entries in~$\mathbf{W}$ corresponding to the visible transitions to zero (see Eq.~\eqref{eq:Sdef} for a rigorous definition).
+Mapping the occurrence of transitions to a first-passage-time problem, for the probability density of transition $\ell_{i+1}$ happening in the infinitesimal time interval $[t, t+dt)$, {and} given that the previous visible transition was $\ell_i${, we find}

 The first factor \(\lbra{\ell_{i+1}} \mathbf{W}^{\mathsf{T}} \lket{\ell_{i+1}}\) is the rate of transition \(\ell_{i+1}\), and the second factor \(\lbra{\ell_{i+1}} \exp(t\mathbf{S}) \lket{\ell_{i}}\) is the probability of going from state \(\lket{\ell_{i}}\) to \(\lbra{\ell_{i+1}}\) in time \(t\) without performing any visible transition.